DynamoDS/RefineryPrimer/99-appendix/10-01_glossary.md

 **Generative design** / gen·er·a·tive de·sign / noun

-> A system that produces design studies \(alternatives\), evaluates them against quantiﬁable goals, improves studies by learning from previous, and ranks results based on their distance from the goals.
-The project is kept as a system, with affordances to choose one or a small subset of alternatives as a ﬁnal set of project data and geometry.
+> A system that produces design studies \(alternatives\), evaluates them against quantifiable goals, improves studies by learning from previous, and ranks results based on their distance from the goals.
+The project is kept as a system, with affordances to choose one or a small subset of alternatives as a final set of project data and geometry.

 **Generate** / gen·er·ate / verb